alexanderschatzberg/situational-awareness/README.md

 Contact me (afs223@cornell.edu) in the event of an error or with suggestions for improving this tool.

+## Configuring user_profile.json

+- user_bg: should be a string of your professional background and interests.
+This is what the model uses to determine what's useful to your work, so be detailed!
+- days_since: How many days back to search.
+Pretty self explanitory.
+- sources:
+  - arxive: categories should be a list of all th categories that you're interested in searching.
+A list of available categories can be found here: https://arxiv.org/category_taxonomy
+  - Perplexity: Set to 1 if you'd also like a perplexity summary (requires an API key) or 0 if don't want one

 ## Next Steps in Development